 Federal Repayment Plans

 When considering federal student loan consolidation, it’s crucial to understand the available repayment plans and interest rates.
 These include standard, graduated, income-driven, and extended plans.
-Each plan has different criteria for eligibility, monthly payment amounts, and rates.
+Each plan has different eligibility criteria, monthly payment amounts, and rates.

 Federal student loans offer various repayment options, such as the income-based repayment plan (IBR), which calculates payments based on your income, family size, and balance.
 The repayment period can vary depending on the chosen plan—ranging from 10 years for standard plans to 25 years for extended or income-driven plans.